Table of Contents

 - Identifying the training needs and training people to use the tools and technologies identified above

-These are just few of the many supportive tools that can be used in a concurrent engineering environment.
+These are just a few of the many supportive tools that can be used in a concurrent engineering environment.

 - Project management software